askmish/sawtooth-simplewallet/README.md

 `export PATH = $PATH:<absolute-path-to-your-cloned-sawtooth-simplewallet-dir>/pyclient"`

+# Video Presentation
+A video presentation on YouTube uses this application as an example.
+It is "Hyperledger Sawtooth Application Development using 'SimpleWallet'".
+It is at https://youtu.be/4VUaZkwJdCc

 # Contributing
 Currently, we're looking for contributions and PRs for following:
  - TP using .NET sawtooth SDK